wisnuuakbr/wisnuaero/README.md

 ###

-<p align="center">💻Enthusiastic About Exploring New Technologies.<br>🤝Enthusiastic About Collaborating on Web App Projects and Eager to Embrace Unfamiliar Territories in Learning.</p>
+<p>💻Enthusiastic About Exploring New Technologies.<br>🤝Enthusiastic About Collaborating on Web App Projects and Eager to Embrace Unfamiliar Territories in Learning.</p>

 ###